 Duration: Full day.

-Recommended: Comfortable hiking shoes, camera, sun block and extra clothes, insect repellent and binoculars.
+Recommended: Comfortable hiking shoes, camera with long lens, binoculars, sun block and extra clothes.

 Minimum age: 6 years. / Ages: 6 to 12 – Half rate.